winstonpay616/ImmuneNet/readme.md

 # ImmuneNet

 ImmuneNet builds and analyzes immune interaction networks from an InnateDB MITAB dataset.
-The pipeline converts raw MITAB interactions into a cleaned edge list, derives cytokine- and receptor-centered subnetworks, computes network metrics/communities, and generates summary figures and Gephi exports files.
+The pipeline converts raw MITAB interactions into a cleaned edge list, derives cytokine- and receptor-centered subnetworks, computes network metrics/communities, and generates summary figures and Gephi export files.

 The core behavior is the following: start from curated human–human interactions, infer coarse node types (cytokine, receptor, protein), and analyze immune-specific subnetworks.